L1quid/idle_sync/README.md

 # idle_sync
-Avoid screensaver activation on secondary PCs while your primary PC is active.
 Synchronize screen saver state between PCs!

-If you have a PC displaying dashboards, and another for your main workstation, this app will prevent the screensaver from covering your dashboards until the screensaver activates on your workstation.
+If one PC is active, no PC will display a screensaver.
+If no PC is active, all PCs will display a screensaver.